Salma-adel35/EmpathyAI/context_module/README.md

 )
 ```

-Then pass the result to the Response Generation module:
+The resulting context is then passed to the response generation module.

 ```python
 response = process_response(